viaduct-ai/kustomize-sops/README.md

 ## Argo CD Integration 🤖

 `KSOPS` becomes even more powerful when integrated with a CI/CD pipeline.
 By combining `KSOPS` with [Argo CD](https://github.com/argoproj/argo-cd/), you can manage Kubernetes secrets via the same Git Ops pattern you use to manage the rest of your kubernetes manifests.
 To integrate `KSOPS` and [Argo CD](https://github.com/argoproj/argo-cd/), you will need to update the Argo CD ConifgMap and create a [strategic merge patch](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md) or a [custom Argo CD build](https://argoproj.github.io/argo-cd/operator-manual/custom_tools/#byoi-build-your-own-image).
+As an alternative you can also use the [Argo CD Helm Chart](https://github.com/argoproj/argo-helm/tree/master/charts/argo-cd) with [custom values](#argo-cd-helm-chart-with-custom-tooling).
 Don't forget to inject any necessary credentials (i.e AWS credentials) when deploying the [Argo CD](https://github.com/argoproj/argo-cd/) + `KSOPS` build!

 [KSOPS Docker Image](https://hub.docker.com/r/viaductoss/ksops)